 There is a train that goes between Sydney and Broken Hill – but that only goes once a week, so you’ll need to either stay for seven days or use another way to get home.

 Because, Mr Differentville was still scarred from the time I made him drive between Adelaide and Coober Pedy (twice in five days), we flew.

-The only airline that flies directly between Broken Hill and Sydney is Rex Airlines – and, while I was a bit apprehensive about my first flight in two years being on a tiny propeller plane, we thought they were brilliant and now want to go everywhere on them!
+When we went, the only airline that flew directly between Broken Hill and Sydney was Rex Airlines – and, while I was a bit apprehensive about my first flight in two years being on a tiny propeller plane, we thought they were brilliant and now want to go everywhere on them!

 Just one word of warning.
 The overhead lockers are VERY small.
 We went back via Adelaide and my squashy bag didn’t fit (I could have forced it but my emu print was in it) and I was in the very front seat where you can’t have any baggage.